How to Import a PST into Office 365

 In addition, end-users regularly created multiple copies of ‘similar’ PST data files.
 This essentially was to have a copy of the PST in case the original became corrupt.

-A final point to note about PST files is that they are very different to the OST file format.
-This is also a Microsoft file format used by Microsoft Outlook, but it’s not something that end-users interact with it.
-Instead, it’s the cache that Outlook creates of emails stored in Exchange or Exchange Online.
+A final point to note about PST files is that they are very different from the OST file format.
+This is also a Microsoft file format used by Microsoft Outlook, but it’s not something that end-users interact with.
+Instead, it’s the cache that Outlook creates for emails stored in Exchange or Exchange Online.

 A lot has changed in the years after they were originally created, and now PST files are considered a high risk to many enterprise-sized organizations.